-To verify this calculation, just select amount cells from 15-Jan-2017 to 25-Jan-2017 check out your status bar for the sum of these values or you can also filter values to check it.
+To verify this calculation, just select amount cells from 15-Jan-2017 to 25-Jan-2017 check out the status bar for the sum of these values or you can also filter values to check it.

-In above formula, you have used logical operators with SUMIFS which helps to add a condition while calculating the sum.
+In this formula, we have used logical operators with SUMIFS which helps to add a condition while calculating the sum.

 Let’s break down the formula to understand it.

 First of all, we have used range B2:B31 as a sum_range where we have the amount.

 After that, we have referred to A2:A31 as first criteria range and “>=15-Jan-2017” as the first criterion.

 Next, we have again referred to A2:A31, but this time as second criteria range and “<=25-Jan-2017” as a second criterion.